 The All Employee Survey is an annual, voluntary, census survey of VA workforce experiences.
 The data are anonymous and confidential.
 Since 2001, the instrument has been refined at several points in response to VA leadership inquiries on VA culture and organizational health.
-Although the OIG recognizes that employee satisfaction and patient experience survey data are subjective, they can be a starting point for discussions, indicate areas for further inquiry, and be considered along with other information on Facility leadership.

-To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee satisfaction survey results that relate to the period of October 1, 2016, through September 30, 2017, and patient experience survey results that relate to the period of October 1, 2016, through
+To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee satisfaction survey results that relate to the period of October 1, 2016, through September 30, 2017, and patient experience survey results that relate to the period of October 1, 2016, through June 30, 2017.